MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## Training a sentiment classifer usig PyTorch ??

-*The code and the model we'll be using here is inspired from this github <a href="https://github.com/ahmedbesbes/character-based-cnn">repo</a> so go check it for additional information.*
+*The code and the model we'll be using here are inspired from this github <a href="https://github.com/ahmedbesbes/character-based-cnn">repo</a> so go check it for additional information.*

 Now that the data is collected, we're ready to train a sentiment classifier to predict the labels we defined earlier.

 There are a wide range of possible models to use.
 The one we'll be training is a character based convolutional neural network.
-It's based on this <a href="https://arxiv.org/pdf/1509.01626.pdf">paper</a>.
+It's based on this <a href="https://arxiv.org/pdf/1509.01626.pdf">paper</a> and it has proven to be really good on text classification.

-The question you'd be asking up-front is the following: how would you use CNNs for text classification ?
-Aren't these archiectures designed for image data ?
+The question you'd be asking up-front though is the following : how would you use CNNs for text classification ?
+Aren't these architectures designed for image data ?

 Well, the truth is, CNN are way more versatile and their application can extend the scope of image classification.
-In fact, they are also able to capture sequencial information that is inherent to text data.
+In fact, they are also able to capture sequential information that is inherent to text data.
 The only only trick here is to efficiently represent the input text.

 To see how this is done, imagine the following tweet: